tamalerhino/kube-lab/setup-alpine.md

 # Alpine

-For our kubernetes lab we will be using the Alpine distro since it is a tiny distro and doesnt take upt too much to run.
+For our Kubernetes lab we will be using the Alpine Distro since it is a tiny Distro and doesn't take up too much to run.

 YOU WILL NEED TO MAKE 7 of these!!
 - 1 NGINX LB